 The compost cookie has nothing to do with garbage.
 It's a butter and brown sugar cookie loaded with bits of candy and snack food.
 It sounds strange but it tastes divine.
 Invented by Christina Tosi, the sugar genius behind Momofuku Milk Bar, the cookie has become an Internet sensation.
 It's no wonder.
 It's a brilliant idea and a truly decadent dessert.
 But what if you want to put your own spin on it?
 The compost cookie can be your edible canvas.
 The recipe is easy to alter to any specifications or cravings.
 But do take care.
 A loaded compost cookie can go from delicious to disgusting in a flash.

-In a medium bowl, toss together the oats, Chex cereal, the 2 tablespoons melted butter and 1/8 teaspoon of the salt.
-Spread the mixture onto a baking sheet and bake until deep golden brown and fragrant, about 10 minutes, stirring halfway through the baking time.
+In a medium bowl, toss together the oats, cereal, melted butter and 1/8 teaspoon salt.
+Spread the mixture onto a rimmed baking sheet and bake until deep golden brown and fragrant, about 10 minutes, stirring halfway through the baking time.

-Set the dough balls at least 3 inches apart on parchment-lined baking sheets and sprinkle with the flaky sea salt.
-Bake until the cookies are golden brown and the centers are just set, 18 to 22 minutes, rotating the sheets halfway through.
+Set the dough balls at least 3 inches apart on parchment-lined baking sheets and sprinkle with flaky sea salt.
+Bake on the upper and lower racks until the cookies are golden brown and the centers are just set, 18 to 22 minutes, rotating the sheets halfway through.
 Let the cookies cool on the baking sheets for 10 minutes, then transfer to a rack to cool completely.